IrfanBaqui/n-queens/README.md

 #n-queens
-This was a fun practice project with a pair.
+Implementation of the classic n-queens problem with a pair.